-The online MPH Social and Behavioral Sciences concentration is offered in partnership between the online MPH program and the Social and Behavioral Sciences program.
-The Social and Behavioral Sciences (SBS) concentration is based on the assumption that health and health behavior are impacted by multiple psychological, behavioral, social, and cultural factors.
-Central to addressing health problems and eliminating health disparities and inequalities, these factors must be understood and addressed at multiple social-ecological levels (individual, interpersonal, organizational, community, and population).
-Through online instruction, research, and field practice, MPH students who concentrate in social and behavioral sciences explore the unique issues faced by diverse groups and populations and acquire skills to achieve social and behavioral change.
+The social and behavioral sciences is based on the assumption that health and health behavior are impacted by multiple psychological, behavioral, social and cultural factors.
+Central to addressing health problems and eliminating health disparities and inequalities, these factors must be understood and addressed at multiple social-ecological levels (individual, interpersonal, organizational, community and population).

 Social and Behavioral Sciences Core Courses